Scale Economies and Aggregate Productivity

 Abstract

-We present a theory of rising scale economies and stagnating productivity in a model of heterogeneous firms with imperfectly competitive product markets and firm selection.
-Our theory shows that scale economies arising from fixed costs versus returns to scale differ in their effect on aggregate productivity.
-Using UK data, we estimate a long-run increase in fixed costs and returns to scale.
-Our model implies that this should have significantly increased aggregate productivity, both through stronger selection of high-technical-efficiency firms and better allocation of resources across firms.
+We develop a theoretical framework to investigate the link between rising scale economies and stagnating productivity.
+Our model features heterogeneous firms, imperfect competition, and firm selection.
+We demonstrate that scale economies generated by fixed costs have distinct impacts on aggregate productivity compared to those driven by returns to scale (slope of marginal cost).
+Using UK data, we estimate long-run increases in both fixed costs and returns to scale.
+Our model implies that this should increase aggregate productivity through improved firm selection and resource allocation.
 However, increasing markups can offset the productivity gain.
 Higher markups cushion low-productivity firms’ revenues, allowing them to survive, and constrain firm output, which limits exploitation of scale economies.

 Publication